sariabuqoura/CISSP/README.md

        * Network flow data capture by flow monitoring system
        * packet captures
        * logs from firewalls
        * SPAN port or tap , with analysis software
+       * place is on forensicall prepared device
+     * the task of the network forensic analyst is to collect and correlate information from these disparate sources and produce comprehensice a picture of network.
+   * Software Analysis
+     * review of software code
+     * looking for backdoor
+     * logic bombs
+     * interpret the log files from application and databse seeking for sql injection attcaks, privilege escalations
+     * the National software Reference Library NSRL (over 130 milion know applications hashed )
+   * Hardware/Embedded Devices Analysis
+     * Personal computers
+     * smartpone
+     * tablet computers
+     * embedded computers in cars.
+* Investigation Process
+  *